Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ## Mythos Knowledge

-You may try to roll 1d100 under your Mythos Knowledge (MK) to see if your character knows anything about a creature, artifact, organization or something else Mythos-related.
+The player with the most Mythos Knowledge (MK) may try to roll 1d100 under or equal to their MK score to see whether their character knows anything about a creature, artifact, organization or something else Mythos-related.

+You may spend 5 MK to re-roll one of your saves or damage rolls.

 ### Keeping a Journal

 Once per scenario, you may turn up to 2d6 Insight into MK if you write a journal entry and get a good night’s rest.
-Insight in Hardened notches cannot be turned into MK.
-Remaining Insight vanishes at the Warden’s discretion – probably at the end of a scenario.
+Remaining Insight is removed at the Warden’s discretion – probably at the end of a scenario.

 ### Tomes